mxagar/mv_book/README.md

 # Machine Vision Algorithms and Applications

-Notes on the book 'Machine Vision Algorithms and Applications', by Steger, Ulrich and Wiedemann.
+Notes (and summary) on/of the book 'Machine Vision Algorithms and Applications', by Carsten Steger, Markus Ulrich and Christian Wiedemann.